Lamekhova/-voting-app/README.md

 You need to create a new environment variable with project's root.
 That's all, you can run tests.
 For controllers test you can use Git Bash or Postman.

- **NOTE.** Records in database has Today and Yesterday date so when you will test application with SoapUI, set request parameters to correct values.
+ **NOTE.** Records in database has Today and Yesterday date so when you will test application, set request parameters to correct values.